Greek Americans

-Greek Americans have the highest concentrations in the New York City, Boston, and Chicago regions, but have settled in major metropolitan areas across the United States.
-In 2000, Tarpon Springs, Florida, was home to the highest per capita representation of Greek Americans in the country (25%).
-The United States is home to the largest number of Greeks outside of Greece, followed by Cyprus and Australia.
+The United States is home to the largest number of Greeks outside Greece, followed by Cyprus and Australia.
+Greek Americans have the highest concentrations in New York City, Boston, and Chicago, but have settled in major metropolitan areas across the United States.
+In 2000, Tarpon Springs, Florida, was home to the largest community of Greek Americans proportionally, at just over 10%.